jyguyomarch/awesome-productivity/README.md

   - [Task Automation](#task-automation)

 ## Websites

-- [Inbox Zero](http://www.43folders.com/izero) – rigorous approach to email management aimed at keeping the inbox (almost) empty at all times.
+- [Inbox Zero](http://www.43folders.com/izero) – Rigorous approach to email management aimed at keeping the inbox (almost) empty at all times.
 - [Lifehacker](http://lifehacker.com/) – The go-to blog for tips, tricks, and downloads for getting things done.
 - [Pomodoro Technique](http://pomodorotechnique.com/) – Slice your tasks in 25 minute packages and get more done in less time.
 - [The Bullet Journal](http://bulletjournal.com/) – A pen and paper method that turns a simple notebook into a highly efficient productivity tool.